On-chip spin-photon entanglement based on single-photon scattering: Supplementary Note 8: Concurrence Estimate

 Another measure frequently used in the literature to quantify entanglement is the concurrence $\mathcal{C}$, which for a non-separate bipartitle system $\mathcal{C}>0$ and reaches unity for a maximally entangled state.
-Here we estimate a lower bound for the concurrence using the raw and background-corrected coincidences recorded in the experiment (shown in Figs.~\ref{fig:fig3}b-c).
+Here we estimate a lower bound for the concurrence using the raw and background-corrected coincidences recorded in the experiment (shown in Figures~3b-c of the main text).
 The concurrence is given by

-where $\lambda_i$ are eigenvalues of the matrix $\rho_{\text{meas}}(\hat{\sigma}^{(p)}_y\otimes \hat{\sigma}^{(s)}_y)\rho_{\text{meas}}(\hat{\sigma}^{(p)}_y\otimes \hat{\sigma}^{(s)}_y)^\dagger$, and $\rho_{\text{meas}}$ is the measured normalized density matrix of the spin-photon state assuming negligible off-diagonal entries~\citeS{Nguyen2019b_S}
+where $\lambda_i$ are eigenvalues of the matrix $\rho_{\text{meas}}(\hat{\sigma}^{(p)}_y\otimes \hat{\sigma}^{(s)}_y)\rho_{\text{meas}}(\hat{\sigma}^{(p)}_y\otimes \hat{\sigma}^{(s)}_y)^\dagger$, and $\rho_{\text{meas}}$ is the measured normalized density matrix of the spin-photon state assuming negligible off-diagonal entries~\cite{Nguyen2019b}